-As a natural chemical the body produces, GABA’s primary role is to diminish the activity of neurons in the brain and central nervous system, which puts the body in a greater state of relaxation, and alleviates stress and anxiety.
+As a natural chemical, the body produces, GABA’s primary role is to diminish the activity of neurons in the brain and central nervous system, which puts the body in a greater state of relaxation and alleviates stress and anxiety.
 Supplemental GABA may benefit sleep by aiding relaxation and providing relief from anxiety and stress.
 There remains debate among scientists about supplemental GABA’s effectiveness in reducing anxiety and stress, because of longstanding questions over supplemental GABA’s ability to enter the brain from the bloodstream.
 (It’s important to note that GABA, in supplement form, may have other ways of relaxing the body and relieving, including possibly through GABA’s activity in the gut microbiome.)

 While that scientific debate goes on, some studies have shown GABA to be effective in lowering anxiety and boosting relaxation.
 One small study of a group of 13 adults showed GABA effective as a relaxant and anxiety reliever, with slowed brain waves seen within an hour of taking the supplement.
-This study also found a boost to immune system also occurred with GABA, suggesting supplemental GABA may enhance immunity in people who are undergoing mental stress.
+This study also found a boost to the immune system also occurred with GABA, suggesting supplemental GABA may enhance immunity in people who are undergoing mental stress.

 Another larger study investigated the effects of 100 milligrams of GABA among a group of people who’d recently undertaken a stressful mental task.
-Scientists measured a slowing down of brain waves in the people who’d taken GABA, pointing to an alleviation of mental stress.
-Another study tested the effects of GABA in people who were about to take a stressful math test.
+Scientists measured a slowing down of brain waves in the people who’d taken GABA, pointing to the alleviation of mental stress.
+Another study tested the effects of GABA on people who were about to take a stressful math test.
 People who ate chocolate infused with GABA rebounded more quickly from the test-related stress, including stress-lowering changes to heart-rate variability.